ClearCreekSci/ccs_dl_enclosures/README.md

-This is a collection of source files for [OpenSCAD](https://openscad.org/), modelling various enclosures for data loggers.
-See the list below for more details:
+This is a collection [OpenSCAD](https://openscad.org/) source files, modelling various enclosures for data loggers.

-* ccs_dlenc_1.scad: Combined enclosure for a Raspberry Pi Zero and an Adafruit BME280 temperature, humidity and pressure sensor.